 About Michael Alford

-Michael has been awarded prizes including the Stanley Grimm Prize 2016 from the Royal Institute of Oil Painters, the Green and Stone Oil Painting Prize, the Agnes Reeve Memorial Prize for best painting of London, and the Prima Luce Mural prize.
-He is a former council member of the Chelsea Arts Society.
-In 2017 he participated in SkyArts Landscape Artist of the Year competition.
+Michael has been awarded prizes including the Stanley Grimm Prize 2017 from the Royal Institute of Oil Painters, the Green and Stone Oil Painting Prize, the Agnes Reeve Memorial Prize for best painting of London from the Chelsea Art Society and the Dry Red Press Prize from the ROI in 2021.
+He is a former council member and current member of the Chelsea Arts Society.
+In 2017 he appeared in SkyArts Landscape Artist of the Year.

 “Painting for me is recapturing the experience of seeing, without being too literal-minded about what that experience is or means.

 My work always starts with direct observation of the visible world.
 It can be broad and sweeping, as in landscapes or cityscapes, or very close and intimate, as in figures, nudes or interiors.
 I often go out looking for subjects and return to the studio with sketches or drawings.
 These I use as a starting point for a process that turns raw observation—impressions—into something more abstract and evocative.